-Create title blocks including detail lines, text, labels, symbols, regions, and revision schedules.
+- Create title blocks including detail lines, text, labels, symbols, regions, and revision schedules.

-Create sheets and sheet list schedules.
+- Create sheets and sheet list schedules.

-Preset a starting view.
+- · Specify a starting view for the project.

-Title blocks contain information about the company and consultants designing the project, project information, and sheet-specific information, as shown in Figure 1-33.
+Title blocks contain information about the company and consultants designing the project, project information, and sheet-specific information, as shown in Figure 1-34.
 This information might include but is not limited to the following: the project name, address, number, sheet number, revisions, and other parameters.
 Some of these parameters never change, some are project-specific, and some are sheet-specific.